 To stop receiving pre-screened credit card applications and insurance junk mail,

 Your SSN is not required.
 I successfully printed out the permanent removal to mail in without submitting my SSN.

 Catalog Choice is a nonprofit whose main goal is to rid the world of paper junk mail.

 Their service is free, and will contact companies on your behalf and ask them to take your name off their mailing lists.
 Visit https://www.catalogchoice.org/ to sign up.
 Catalog Choice may not be able to cover all the catalogs you receive, but do check first.
 You may have to go old school and call the company directly, just a heads up and this may take 6-8 weeks.

 To opt out of receiving the White Pages, Yellow Pages, and other phone books, visit https://www.yellowpagesoptout.com/

-Many utility services, HOAs, and anyone else you receive bills from, have electronic options so check into signing up for those to reduce paper mail.
+Many utility services, banks, HOAs, and anyone else you receive bills or mail from, have electronic options so check into signing up for those to reduce paper mail.